enzymejs/enzyme/docs/api/shallow.md

   - `options.context`: (`Object` [optional]): Context to be passed into the component
   - `options.disableLifecycleMethods`: (`Boolean` [optional]): If set to true, `componentDidMount` and `componentDidUpdate` are not called on the component.
-Allows `shallow` to be used when testing components that assume refs or DOM nodes are available during those methods
+Allows `shallow` to be used when testing components that assume refs or DOM nodes are available during these methods

 #### Returns